tamminhdao/jekyll-now/_posts/2017-06-11-FourthWeek.md

 * On computer 1: push all commits in all branches to designated gitHub repo
 * On computer 2:
 `git clone` (this only clone the master branch)
+If work needs to be done on a particular branch:
 `git checkout <branch>`
 (git will automatically pull the existing branch and switch to that branch)